truenas/documentation/content/SCALE/Virtualization/CreatingManagingVMsSCALE.md

 * Partition disks: select Guided - use entire disk, click the Continue button.
 * Select the avaialble disk, click the Continue button.
-* Select "All files in one partition (secommended for new users), click the Continue button.
+* Select "All files in one partition (recommended for new users), click the Continue button.
 * Select "Finish partitioning and write changes to disk, click the Continue button.
 * Select "Yes" to "Write the changes to disks?", click the Continue button.